mongodb/motor/doc/migrate-to-motor-1.rst

 The ``open`` method
 ...................

-In Motor 1.0, the `MotorClient.open` and `MotorReplicaSetClient.open` methods
+In Motor 1.0, the `MotorClient.open` method is removed.
-are removed.
 Motor clients have opened themselves on demand since Motor 0.2.

 The max_pool_size parameter is removed ......................................